Case Study

 Synthesis & Scoping

-While conducting usability testing through observational studies and usability tasks, it became apparent: we could add features or consolidate and streamline the current product.
+While conducting usability testing through observational studies and usability tasks, it became apparent: we could add features or consolidate and streamline the current platform.

 I started by organizing the types of issues found based on usability testing by target audience.